datasmithadvtech/CarRental/README.md

   <li>Spring Data JPA</li>
   <li>Hibernate</li>
 </ul>
-W sumie projekt składa się z 8 pakietów, 83 klas które łącznie mają ok.
-5000  linii kodu.
+In total, the project consists of 8 packages, 83 classes with a total of approx. 5000 lines of code.
 ### Frontend:
 Frontend was mainly written using React.
 I used the Thymeleaf technology to create a login panel, registration and as the basis for the main page of the project and the user panel.
 In total, I used to create the frontend